Select Your Region

 1st Stage

 When the user opens a web page, he or she initially reads all of the lines and their content.
 These lines make up the upper or introductory part of the presentation/content or its excerpt.
-Within the “F” shaped reading the pattern, theses lines are like the first horizontal bar of the word F.
+Within the “F” shaped reading the pattern, these lines are like the first horizontal bar of the word F.

 2nd Stage